A Differential Effect Approach to Partial Identification of Treatment Effects: Simulation

 \begin{itemize} \item[\textbf{Factor 1}] Choice of $\delta$: 1.) $\delta = 0$, and $\delta = 1$.
 This aims to examine the coverage probabilities when $Z_2$ is not correlated with the unmeasured confounder $U$ ($\delta =0$) and is correlated with the unmeasured confounder $U$ ($\delta =1$); \item[\textbf{Factor 2}] Number of observations: 1.) $n=1000$, 2.) $n=2000$, and 3.) $n=5000$; \item[\textbf{Factor 3}] Dimension of observed covariates: 1.) $d = 5$, 2.) $d = 10$, and 3.) $d = 20$; \item[\textbf{Factor 4}] Outcome models: 1.) homogeneous effect model, and 2.) heterogeneous effect model; \item[\textbf{Factor 5}] Proportion of observations with $C_i = 0$: 1.) $p = 0.6$, 2.) $p = 0.7$, and 3.) $p = 0.8$.
 This aims to examine the coverage probabilities under different correlations between $Z_{i1}$ and $Z_{i2}$. \end{itemize}

 The rest of the parameters are as follows. $\kappa = \sigma^2 = \omega^2 = 1, \mathbf{\gamma} = \mathbf{1}_d, \theta = 3, \alpha = 2$, and $\beta = 2.5$.
-We will use the logistic model to estimate the propensity, the Gaussian kernel to estimate the CATE conditioned on the first component of $\mathbf{X}$ (i.e. $X_{1}$), and cross-validation to select bandwidth.
+We will use the logistic model to estimate the propensity, the Gaussian kernel to estimate the CATE conditioned on the first component of $\mathbf{X}$ (i.e. $X_{1}$), and Asymptotic Mean Integrated Squared Error (AMISE) to obtain the optimal bandwidth.
+As suggested by \citet{abrevaya2015estimating}, to reduce bias results, for fully non-parametric estimator, we undersmooth the conditional outcome (i.e., $h_1, h_2$), and for the semi-parametric estimator, we undersmooth with $h_3$.
+If we use fully non-parametric estimator for CATE (which is not discussed in this paper), we should avoid undersmoothing for the propensity score.
 We set $x = X_{1} = 1$ for examining the coverage probability of the CATE.
 We will run $500$ simulations under different combinations of factors and report the estimated coverage probability.
 And we set the number of bootstrap samplers to be $1000$.